vertexproject/synapse/docs/synapse/quickstart.rst

 **Open-source Synapse** is best for:

-- Users who want to test or develop using a full version of Synapse.
+- Users who want to work with or try out a full version of Synapse.
 - Supporting multiple users and / or networked users, including the (optional) ability to configure roles and permissions.
 - Developers who want to build on or integrate with Synapse.